pymanga/pyMANGA/web/content/en/docs/Example_OGS_BETTINA/The_Boundary_Conditions.md

             value = pressure_value(z, x, 0)
             return (True, value)

-For the concentration boundary conditions, it is assumed that mixing can take place when flooded with seawater.
+For the concentration boundary conditions, we assume that mixing can take place when flooded with seawater.

     ## Dirichlet BCs
     class BCSea_C(OpenGeoSys.BoundaryCondition):